paperdave/router/README.md

-# native router
+# bun ffi router

-HTTP router library for Bun written in native C.
+HTTP router library for Bun written in native C and FFI

-Implementation roughly on memoirist by SaltyAOM.
+Implementation roughly on memoirist by SaltyAOM

-Unfortunatly, even when writing in C, it performs much slower than memoirist due to the overhead of FFI calls and encoding a buffer.
+Unfortunatly, even when writing in C, it performs much slower than memoirist due to the overhead of FFI calls and encoding a buffer, so this project remains unfinished.
+Might finish it just to say I can write a Radix Tree, but meh.

 ```ts
 import { NativeRouter } from "./src";